 From the Add New Product screen, you can enter the details of your product.
 WooCommerce lets you add a product title and description in the main content area.

-If you scroll down the page, there’s a space for adding a short product description that will be displayed on the category pages of your site and other areas, depending on the settings of your theme.
+If you scroll down the page, there’s a space for adding a short product description that will be displayed on the category pages of your site and other areas, depending on your theme's settings.

-It’s also a good idea to give each product a unique SKU or stock keeping unit number to make it more easily identifiable on your website.
+It’s also a good idea to give each product a unique stock keeping unit (SKU) number to make it more easily identifiable on your website.
 The SKU field can be found under the Inventory tab on the Product Data panel.

-Once your product is ready, it can be published to make it available to your website visitors.
+Once your product is ready, you can publish it to make it available to your website visitors.
 However, in the next section of this guide, we'll cover how to make the product available to your members only.

 Publishing Your Products